Boyiliee/MoEx/README.md

 *: Equal Contribution

 ### Overview
-The repo contains PyTorch Implementation of Moment Exchange (MoEx), described in the paper [On Feature Normalization and Data Augmentation]().
+This repo contains the PyTorch implementation of Moment Exchange (MoEx), described in the paper [On Feature Normalization and Data Augmentation](https://arxiv.org/abs/2002.11102).
 For ImageNet and CIFAR experiments, we select [Positional Normalization (PONO)](https://github.com/Boyiliee/PONO) as the feature normalization method.

 #### More information and relevant applications will be updated.

 If you find this repo useful, please cite:
 ```
+@article{li2020on,
+  title={On Feature Normalization and Data Augmentation},
+  author={Li, Boyi and Wu, Felix and Lim, Ser-Nam and Belongie, Serge and Weinberger, Kilian Q.},
+  journal={arXiv preprint arXiv:2002.11102},
+  year={2020}
+}

 @inproceedings{li2019positional,
   title={Positional Normalization},
   author={Li, Boyi and Wu, Felix and Weinberger, Kilian Q and Belongie, Serge},